Farmer using data insights to manage field of crops.

 What are the benefits for producers?

-• Track input consumption and other sustainability metrics to increase awareness of your long-term environmental performance.
+• Track input consumption and other farm metrics to increase awareness of your long-term environmental performance.

 • Gain insights via historical trend graphs and comparison reports of peer producers, which enable you to optimize your production processes over time and support decision-making.